BenSouchet/star-quiz/README.md

 ## Disclaimer

-Small project done fon fun, users can cheat with breakpoints in the JS file.
+Small project done for fun, I know that users can cheat with breakpoints in the JS file.
 The code do the strict minimum, without trying to be optimized or protected against cheating.

 If you want to create a `TRUE` quiz in JS you need to do some tasks:
  - All database related function need to move on a backend server.